High Priority MeasureYes

 SpecialtyAllergy/Immunology Cardiology Dermatology Family Medicine Gastroenterology Oncology General Surgery Internal Medicine Interventional Radiology Mental/Behavioral Health Neurology Obstetrics/Gynecology Ophthalmology Orthopedic Surgery Otolaryngology Physical Medicine Preventive Medicine Rheumatology Thoracic Surgery Urology Vascular Surgery

 Percentage of patients with referrals, regardless of age, for which the referring provider receives a report from the provider to whom the patient was referred

 This measure is to be submitted a minimum of once per performance period for all patients with a referral during the performance period.
-This measure may be submitted by eligible clinicians who perform the quality actions described in the measure for the patients for whom a referral was made during the performance period based on the services provided and the measure-specific denominator coding.
-Eligible professionals or eligible clinicians reporting on this measure should note that all data for the reporting year is to be submitted by the deadline established by CMS.
-Therefore, eligible professionals or eligible clinicians who see patients towards the end of the reporting period (ie, December in particular), should communicate the consultant report as soon as possible in order for those patients to be counted in the measure numerator.
+This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure for the patients for whom a referral was made during the performance period based on the services provided and the measure-specific denominator coding.
+All Merit-based Incentive Payment System (MIPS) eligible professionals or eligible clinicians reporting on this measure should note that all data for the reporting year is to be submitted by the deadline established by CMS.
+Therefore, all Merit-based Incentive Payment System (MIPS) eligible professionals or eligible clinicians who see patients towards the end of the reporting period (ie, December in particular), should communicate the consultant report as soon as possible in order for those patients to be counted in the measure numerator.
 Communicating the report as soon as possible will ensure the data is included in the submission to CMS.

 Number of patients, regardless of age, who were referred by one provider to another provider, and who had a visit during the measurement period